glouppe/info8006-introduction-to-ai/pacman/README.md

 ### Illegal moves

 You need to ensure that your agent always returns a legal move.
-If it is not the case, the game engine ignores it and repeat the previous move as long as it remains legal.
-Otherwise, it just keep getting stuck in the same location.
+If it is not the case, the previous move is repeated if it is still legal.
+Otherwise, it remains in in the same location.

 ---